yaohui-wu/cs61b/proj2/gitlet-design.md

 #### Fields

 1. message - The message of this commit.
-2. timestamp - The date of the commit.
+2. date - The date of the commit.
-3. parent - The reference to the parent of this commit.

 ### Repository